Nord Stream 2: Why Germany will never give in on its Russia pipeline

 These circumstances are all the more frightening when you consider that Berlin has other options that do not mean tearing bridges in the EU.
 It could extend the deadline for phasing out nuclear power or reverse the ban altogether.
 It could reduce industry demand for energy through higher prices.
 It could pay higher prices to diversify away from Russian supplies.
 But Germany does not and will not do it, because all these measures are political suicide in Germany, which is currently in one Super election year with six regional elections and the federal election in September.
 Thanks to the goodwill towards Moscow and the additional delivery capacity of Nord Stream 2, German politicians will not have to make any unpopular decisions in the super election year and the lights will not go out.

 The protection of the German political fortunes is bought with an erosion of European cohesion, which is noticeable in an increasingly sharp diplomacy.
-As EU and US opposition to Nord Stream 2 increases, the more normal justifications for the pipeline – Germany’s right to make its own economic decisions, concerns about energy supplies, climate goals, fear of angering Moscow – lines of reasoning, Some cast doubt on his sanity: the insistence that other countries had no right to interfere in a Russian-German project that was implemented at their own expense; the assumption that important EU policies should be made in Berlin without interference from Poland or the Baltic states, and objections that the Americans would simply want to force their own gas on Germany – a bizarre PR strategy recently made in the assertion of the German Federal President Frank-Walter Steinmeier concluded that the Germans owed Russia Nord Stream 2 because of World War II.
+As EU and US opposition to Nord Stream 2 increases, the more normal justifications for the pipeline – Germany’s right to make its own economic decisions, concerns about energy supplies, climate goals, fear of angering Moscow – lines of reasoning, which make one question his sanity: the insistence that other countries have no right to interfere in a Russian-German project implemented at their own expense; the assumption that important EU policies should be made in Berlin without interference from Poland or the Baltic states, and objections that the Americans would simply want to force their own gas on Germany – a bizarre PR strategy recently made in the assertion of the German Federal President Frank-Walter Steinmeier concluded that the Germans owed Russia Nord Stream 2 because of World War II.

 Opposition to Nord Stream 2: Greens reject pipeline for environmental reasons – geopolitical impact